Flyfish233/PrideUsWatchface/README.md

 > 中文请见下方

-**Delilah** is a set of watch face templates for Wear OS 4.
+**Project Delilah** is a set of watch face templates for Wear OS 4.
 It is based on **Watch Face Format**, WFF.

-This branch is an analog watch face called **Pride Us**, which is a simple analog watch face with Pride flag colors, for Pride Month and our all LGBTQ+ friends.
+This repo is an analog watch face called **Pride Us**, which is a simple analog watch face with Pride flag colors, for Pride Month and our all LGBTQ+ friends.

-For branch `main`, it is a simple digital watch face.

 ## Features

 [Available]